pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 Because Zephyr was already using a modular approach to their overall application stack, inserting a new project for managing the online store's data layer involved only minimal changes:

-* A new Pulumi program had to be written; this program is found in [the `zephyr-data` repository](https://github.com/pulumi/zephyr-data/) on GitHub.
-This program used stack references to leverage the existing infrastructure created by the base infrastructure stack and to allow traffic to the databases from the security group created by the Kubernetes platform stack.
+* A new Pulumi program had to be written.
+This new program used stack references to leverage the existing infrastructure created by the base infrastructure stack and allowed traffic to the databases from the security group created by the Kubernetes platform stack.
+You'll find this new program in [the `zephyr-data` repository](https://github.com/pulumi/zephyr-data/) on GitHub.
 * The Pulumi program for the Kubernetes platform stack only needed to export the security group created for the cluster nodes.
 * The Pulumi program for deploying the online store microservices referenced the database endpoints created by the new data infrastructure stack, and no longer spun up containerized instances of MariaDB for the orders and catalog databases.